krsoninikhil/phil-opp-rust-os/notes.md

   handler is present, so add a keyboard interrupt handler which also reads the scancode.
 - Add scancode to actual key mapping using `pc-keyboard` crate.

+### Post 9 (Introduction To Paging)

+- Add page fault exception handler and try accessing an invalid address.

 ## Additional Notes on Rust